mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 ### 5th Dimension Case Study

-Insert a summary of context, motivation and some of the processes to address cultural issues in 5th dimesion project
+Insert a summary of context, motivation and some of the processes to address cultural issues in 5th dimension project

+### Creative Family Learning - Roque

+Roque's work is founded on sociocultural / situated understandings of learning and brings it into a non-formal learning environment.
+A key question she asks is how can facilitators help develop participation in community activities [@roqueBecomingFacilitatorsCreative2018].

+It is of value to explore the community aspect of providing support to parents, and support and structure to staff members supporting parents.

+The work of Roque to operationalise Barron's work on parental roles in a making context is of particular interest to this study.

+I extend this in this study, how can the learning design contribute to aid this process and empower young people as well.

 ### Digital Braves as a small MoE / 5D project

 Insert a summary of Digital Braves - link to republication version.

-### Family Making - WHAT IN PARTICULAR TO EXPLORE ?

-Roque's work is founded on sociocultural / situated understandings of learning and brings it into a non-formal learning environment.
-A key question she asks is how can facilitators help develop participation in community activities [@roqueBecomingFacilitatorsCreative2018].
-I extend this in this study, how can the learning design contribute?

-It is of value to explore the community aspect...

-In particular st

 ## Review of relevant barriers to participating in coding practices emerging in the literature